cloudmesh-community/book/chapters/faas/riff.md

-# Riff
+# Riff :o:

-::o: TODO students can contribute this section
+:o: TODO students can contribute this section